IllinoisLegalAidOnline/website-docs/docs/source/dhi_debt_profile_entities.rst

 Debt entities are for specific debts.
 Different debt types may have different data associated with them.
 Debt entities are then tied to specific debt profiles.

 * debt_id - unique id for the debt entity (auto generated)
-* profile_id - unique id for the profile assocaited with the debt
+* problem_profile_id - unique id for the profile assocaited with the debt
 * name - name of the debt (as provided by the user)
 * created - timestamp
 * changed - timestamp